Navigating Holiday Nutrition: Embrace Joy and Wellness

 What could I add next time to feel more balanced?

-Self-compassion actually improves health behaviors over time.
-Shame does the opposite.
+Self-compassion actually improves health behaviors over time, while shame does the opposite.

 5. Anchor in Habits, Not Hustle